Karkas66/EarlyCascadeImprooved/README.md

 ## Why "improoved"
 The original Code by [0xNinjaCyclone](https://github.com/0xNinjaCyclone/EarlyCascade) had hardcoded Injection Process Name and static plain Shellcode.
 I wanted to load dynamic Shellcode from files into a process of my choice.
 To get rid of plain msfvenom shellcode detections by several AVs I made a basic XOR Encryption of the embedded shellcode.
 I also made a Visual Studio 2022 Template, ready to compile and run.
+Did not yet find the problem why not msfvenom shellcode crashes the hosting payload process.
+So just use msfvenom SC for now.
+I successfully tested with meterpreter_reverse_tcp

 (Original Readme from here)
 ## About the proof-of-concept